Using this page

 How do I report on my progress?

-For those using the Career Progression Portal (CPP), you should report on your progress against your objectives within the Probation Progress Report section of the CPP.
+You should report on your progress against your objectives within the Probation Progress Report section of the Career Progression Portal (CPP).
 Detailed guidance on how to do this can be found on our CPP guide page

 Can I finish probation early?